 When all else fails and the weight doesn’t come off, a patient may choose to have a procedure done to limit the amount of food the stomach can hold.
-In this coding exercise, you will learn how to code for a laparoscopic gastric banding procedures.
+In this coding exercise, you will learn coding of laparoscopic gastric banding procedures.
 See if you can assign the correct CPT code and then check it against the answer and rationale provided.

 After general anesthesia, the surgeon inserts five trocar ports and a laparoscope through the abdomen.
 A gastric band is placed around the upper part of the stomach and this creates a small pouch with a narrow opening that connects to the larger, lower part of the stomach.

-Looking in the Index of the 2018 AMA CPT Professional Edition coding manual, see Placement, Adjustable Gastric Restrictive Device 43770.
+Looking in the Index of the 2019 AMA CPT Professional Edition coding manual, see Placement, device, gastric restrictive 43770.
 This can be verified in the Tabular under:

 43770, Laparoscopy, surgical, gastric restrictive procedure; placement of adjustable gastric restrictive device (e.g., gastric band and subcutaneous port components)

 AMA guidelines state, “(For individual component placement, report 43770 with modifier 52).”

 No modifier is needed in this case.

 Follow-up care after gastric restriction using the adjustable device typically includes subsequent adjustments throughout the postoperative period.
 The gastric device can be adjusted by changing the diameter of the device component.
 This is performed by injecting or aspirating fluid through the subcutaneous port component.

 According to the U.S. National Library of Medicine, laparoscopic gastric banding is surgery used to help with weight loss when other dietary and exercise measures have been unsuccessful.